chaotic-aur/packages/.github/ISSUE_TEMPLATE.md

   - [ ] YES
   - [ ] No clue.
-  - [ ] No, but the author doesn't really care, it's just for buriocracy.
+  - [ ] No, but the author doesn't really care, it's just for bureaucracy.

 ## 👴 For outdated packages